Msaif2299/smart-rewind-video-uploader/README.md

   ```

 Now if you run the .exe file, it should work.
-If you wish to run the overall project without the .exe file, run the following command:
+If you wish to run the overall project, run the following command:
 `py ./smartrewind/main.py`

 To generate the pytest coverage report in the console first navigate to the root of this project, then run the commands: